mrtolkien/mrtolkien.github.io/_posts/2020-08-05-realistic-python-docker-work-flow.md

 ### lol_data_discord_bot

 `lol_data_discord_bot` is the user-facing part of this stack and is a [discord.py](http://discordpy.readthedocs.io/) based bot.
-It used to be based directly on `lol_data`, but with me moving to an API structure it is now an independent app that gets its data through the `lol_data_api`.
+It used to be based directly on `lol_data`, but with me moving to an API structure it is now an independent app that gets its data through `lol_data_api`.

 ## My old deployment practices